AdamRobinsonSE/accelerated-results-cookbook/README.md

 **Tech used:** HTML, CSS, JavaScript, Node, Express, MongoDB, EJS

+## Known Issues

+1. Fix some responsive queries on the edit modal.

 ## Optimizations

 What is coming? - This is a long and ever growing list.
 Below isn't everything as I am always thinking of ideas for improvement, but as of now I am comfortable releasing this.
 If nothing else, it serves as functional cookbook for an individual.